bytebase/bytebase.com/content/changelog/bytebase-0-2-2.md

 ## 🐞 Important Bug Fixes

-- **MySQL connection leak** - In the previous version, when Bytebase does not properly release the connection after finishing connecting the MySQL instance, which will cause MySQL connection pool exhaustation.
+- **MySQL connection leak** - In the previous version, when Bytebase does not properly release the connection after finishing connecting the MySQL instance, which will cause MySQL connection pool exhaustion.

 ## 🚀 New Features